Recovery (film)

-Recovery is a British television film, first broadcast on BBC One in 2007, starring David Tennant and Sarah Parish.
+Recovery is a 2007 British television film directed by Andy DeEmmony and starring David Tennant and Sarah Parish.
+It was written by Tony Marchant, and first broadcast on BBC One.

 Summary

-It deals with the life of Alan Hamilton (played by David Tennant), the former head of a construction firm, after he receives serious personality-changing brain injuries in a road accident, and the emotional feeling of his family.
-Tricia, his wife (played by Sarah Parish) struggles because the man she knew has gone.
+It deals with the life of Alan Hamilton, the former head of a construction firm, after he receives serious personality-changing brain injuries in a road accident, and the emotional feeling of his family.
+Tricia, his wife struggles because the man she knew has gone.
 Throughout the programme she tries to bring him back through memories, photographs, her sons and herself.